Configure bun test with bunfig.toml and command-line options.

 Coverage Thresholds

-The coverage threshold can be specified either as a number or as an object with specific thresholds:
+Specify the coverage threshold as a single number or as an object with per-metric thresholds:

 [test]